SAP DQM Derivations

 Less manual work means faster master data processes and fewer retrospective corrections.

-• User Friendly (Citizen Development)
+• User-friendly (Citizen Development)

-Thanks to the no/low code approach, functional users can configure and maintain rules themselves.
+Thanks to the no/low-code approach, functional users can configure and maintain rules themselves.

 • Central governance